Research Paper By Erwin Cwiek

 The challenge is when the multiple short-term stressors start to repeat (episodic acute stress) and with time short-term stress turns into long-term (chronic) stress.
 In the entrepreneurial reality, the moment when you cross this line might be unnoticed.
 Then you are trapped in the vicious cycle of chronic stress.

 How will you recognize whether you are suffering from chronic stress?
-The easiest way is to ask yourself: «What is the deadline for the events that are causing you to be stressed?» When stress doesn’t have a defined endpoint it turns to be constant and become chronic stress.
+The easiest way is to ask yourself: «What is the deadline for the events that are causing you to be stressed?» When stress doesn’t have a defined endpoint it turns to be constant and becomes chronic stress.

 « Stress is a state of tension that is created when a person responds to the demands and pressures that come from work, family, and other external sources, as well as those that are internally generated from self-imposed demands, obligations, and self-criticism.